BOOKS

 Young agents, fresh out of law school and anticipating a quiet, white-collar job, faced off with murderous felons who were heavily armed, clad in bulletproof vests, and owned cars that outraced the best vehicles the Bureau had.
 But the federal men were fiercely devoted—to the Bureau, to each other, and to bringing America’s most wanted criminals to justice.

 The G-men crisscrossed the United States in pursuit of John Dillinger, Bonnie and Clyde, Ma Barker’s criminal family, Baby Face Nelson, and Pretty Boy Floyd.
-But the green FBI aents were always one step behind and a moment too late, the criminals evading elaborate stakeouts and dramatic ambushes.
+But the green FBI agents were always one step behind and a moment too late, the criminals evading elaborate stakeouts and dramatic ambushes.
 Facing mounting criticism, with bodies left in their wake, the agents had to learn to adapt.
 After all, more than their reputations were at stake.
 Through incredible primary source research, John Oller transports readers right to the most harrowing and consequential raids of the 1930s, with fast-paced action that shows the lengths both sides would go to win.

 AVAILABLE ON: